ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

 {{< figure src="empirical_dax-1.png" alt="Empirical CDF of DAX stock index daily losses.">}}

-You can easily calculate some standard quantiles in tabular format so that the inputs are placed alongside the calculated outputs: just use the `enframe_` prefix instead of `eval_`.
+You can easily calculate some standard quantiles in tabular format so that the inputs are placed alongside the calculated outputs: just use the `enframe_` prefix instead of `eval_` as we did above with the Null distribution.

 ``` r
 enframe_quantile(dax, at = c(0.25, 0.5, 0.75), arg_name = "prob")